Forrest Gump: Plot

-In 1981, a man named Forrest Gump recounts his life story to strangers who happen to sit next to him at a bus stop.
-As a boy in 1956, Forrest has an IQ of 75 and is fitted with leg braces to correct a curved spine.
-He lives in Greenbow, Alabama, with his mother, who runs a boarding house and encourages him to live beyond his disabilities.
-Among their temporary tenants is a young Elvis Presley, who plays the guitar for Forrest and incorporates the boy's jerky dance movements into his performances.
-On his first day of school, Forrest meets a girl named Jenny Curran, and the two become best friends.
-Jenny is a victim of sexual abuse at the hands of her widowed, alcoholic father, but she is later removed from his custody.
+In 1981 a feather lands at a bus stop in Savannah, Georgia, where Forrest Gump recounts his life story to strangers on a bus bench.

+In 1950s Alabama, Forrest is fitted with leg braces to correct a curved spine.
+His mother runs a boarding house out of their home.
+Among their tenants is Elvis Presley, who incorporates Forrest's jerky dance movements into his performances.
+On his first day of school, Forrest befriends a girl named Jenny Curran.

-Bullied because of his leg braces and dimwittedness, Forrest flees from a group of children, but when his braces break off, he is revealed to be a fast runner.
-With this talent, he receives a football scholarship at the University of Alabama in 1962, where he is coached by Bear Bryant, becomes a top kick returner, is named to the All-American team, and meets President John F. Kennedy at the White House.
-In his first year at college, he witnesses Governor George Wallace's Stand in the Schoolhouse Door and returns a dropped book to Vivian Malone Jones, one of the students admitted over state resistance.
-He visits Jenny at her college, where the two have an awkward sexual encounter.
+Forrest is often bullied because of his physical disability and low intelligence.
+While fleeing from several bullies, his leg braces break off, revealing Forrest to be a very fast runner.
+This talent eventually allows him to receive a football scholarship at the University of Alabama in 1963, where he is coached by Bear Bryant, and witnesses Governor George Wallace's Stand in the Schoolhouse Door, during which he returns a dropped book to Vivian Malone Jones.
+Forrest becomes a top kick returner, is named to the All-American team, and meets President John F. Kennedy at the White House.